m-labs/artiq/doc/manual/using_drtio_subkernels.rst

 Certain peripheral cards with onboard FPGAs of their own (e.g. Shuttler) can be configured as satellites in a DRTIO setting, allowing them to run their own subkernels and make use of DDMA.
 In these cases, the EEM connection to the core device is used for DRTIO communication (DRTIO-over-EEM).

 .. note::
     As with other configuration changes (e.g. adding new hardware), if you are in possession of a non-distributed ARTIQ system and you'd like to expand it into a DRTIO setup, it's easily possible to do so, but you need to be sure that both master and satellite are (re)flashed with this in mind.
-As usual, if you obtained your hardware from M-Labs, you will normally be supplied with all the binaries you need, through ``afws_client`` or otherwise.
+As usual, if you obtained your hardware from M-Labs, you will normally be supplied with all the binaries you need, through :mod:`~artiq.frontend.afws_client` or otherwise.

 .. note::
-    Do not confuse the DRTIO *master device* (used to mean the central controlling core device of a distributed system) with the *ARTIQ master* (the central piece of software of ARTIQ's management system, which interacts with ``artiq_client`` and the dashboard.) ``artiq_run`` can be used to run experiments on DRTIO systems just as easily as non-distributed ones, and the ARTIQ master interacts with the central core device regardless of whether it's configured as a DRTIO master or standalone.
+    Do not confuse the DRTIO *master device* (used to mean the central controlling core device of a distributed system) with the *ARTIQ master* (the central piece of software of ARTIQ's management system, which interacts with :mod:`~artiq.frontend.artiq_client` and the dashboard.) :mod:`~artiq.frontend.artiq_run` can be used to run experiments on DRTIO systems just as easily as non-distributed ones, and the ARTIQ master interacts with the central core device regardless of whether it's configured as a DRTIO master or standalone.

 Using DRTIO
 -----------